haiko-xyz/amm/docs/2-haiko-vs-uniswap.md

 Note that strategies are not trading strategies, but rather market making strategies.
 They help LPs automatically manage liquidity positions without the overhead of active management.

-The `amm` repo contains a library of reusable strategies under `/strategies`.
-These are designed to be as generic as possible, implementing a minimal `IStrategy` interface, and can be used across multiple markets.
+Strategies are designed to be as generic as possible, implementing a minimal `IStrategy` interface, and can be used across multiple markets.
 They are also designed to be easily extensible, allowing developers to modify and create their own custom strategies.

 ## 6. Limits vs Ticks